libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 To connect to each other, peers need to learn their public IP address and any router restrictions along the path that would prohibit peer-to-peer communication.
 WebRTC specifies the [STUN](https://datatracker.ietf.org/doc/html/rfc3489) protocol for that.
 In the case of a restriction, [TURN](https://datatracker.ietf.org/doc/html/rfc8656) servers relay data between peers using a Signaling Channel.
 In libp2p, we don't use these protocols.

-Once IP addresses are obtained, a peer sends an Offer [SDP](https://datatracker.ietf.org/doc/html/rfc4566) to the other peer.
+Once public IP addresses are obtained, a peer sends an Offer [SDP](https://datatracker.ietf.org/doc/html/rfc4566) to the other peer.
 This Offer SDP details how the initiating peer can communicate (IP address, protocols, fingerprints, encryption, etc.).
 The other peer sends an Answer SDP to the initiating peer.
 Both peers now have enough information to start the DTLS handshake.

 The DTLS handshake is performed using fingerprints contained in the Offer and Answer SDPs.
 After the handshake is complete, data is sent between peers using the SCTP (Stream Control Transmission Protocol) protocol, encrypting messages with DTLS over UDP or TCP.